 In the following subsection, we compare the SO2 L2 volcanic dataset from GOME-2 onboard MetOp-C to ground-based zenith-sky data from BIRA-IASB stations, covering the 6 months of available data, from February to July 2019.
-During this period of time, a few eruptions with During this period of time, few eruptions with SO2 injection in the UTLS took place, including the Raikoke eruption on 21 June (near the Kamchatka Peninsula in Russia), that travelled in the Northern Hemisphere for about a month, and the Ubinas eruption on 19/7/2019, (Pereu) that travelled around the Southern Hemisphere.
+During this period of time, a few eruptions with with SO2 injection in the UTLS took place, including the Raikoke eruption on 21 June (near the Kamchatka Peninsula in Russia), that travelled in the Northern Hemisphere for about a month, and the Ubinas eruption on 19/7/2019, (Peru) that travelled around the Southern Hemisphere.